selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ### Motivation
 - I want to quickly clean up and calculate data.
 - I want to find out trend, insights and interesting figures and share with users.
-- I also want to give end-user a freedom to navigate and to find their own insight.
+- I also want to give end-user a freedom to navigate and to find out their own insight.

 ## 2. Project Workflow
 * What is this data telling me?
 Ask questions (or assumption) and find answers.